waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # XI.
 New Discoveries & Strategies (Post-Reflection)

 - **Elevated Ground & Steps:** Movement between `ground` and `elevated_ground` tiles is only possible via an intermediary `steps` tile.
 Direct traversal is impossible.
 - **Mt.
 Moon Trap Mechanic:** Similar to the Rocket Hideout, certain tiles in Mt.
 Moon can trap the player on an 'impassable' tile after a wild battle.
-This is resolved by pressing the 'B' button to escape a hidden dialogue box.
+This is resolved by pressing the 'A' button to escape a hidden dialogue box.
+(Correction: Previously thought it was 'B' like the Rocket Hideout, but 'A' is the correct button for this specific trap.)